 To protect sensitive information, Seq applies AES-256 encryption to backup files.

-An encryption key is required when restoring backups: please ensure you follow the instructions below for retrieving and storing the encryption key.
+An encryption key is required when restoring backups: please ensure you follow the instructions below for retrieving and storing the master encryption key.

 The key is a base-64 encoded value.
 Save this in a secure location so that backups can be restored.